Frequently Asked Questions

 I need help understanding the grading system of New Tech.
 How are students assessed?

-Should I be looking at my student’s grades in the parent portal or in ECHO?
+Should I be looking at my student’s grades in the Parent Backpack or in ECHO?

-We are asking all NewTech@Mann parents to seek out their student’s most recent grades in ECHO and not in the parent portal.
-We use ECHO on a regular basis and only export a snapshot of the student’s grades to the parent portal at progress report time and at the end of each nine weeks grading period.
+We are asking all NewTech@Mann parents to seek out their student’s most recent grades in ECHO and not in Backpack.
+We use ECHO on a regular basis and only export a snapshot of the student’s grades to Backpack at progress report time and at the end of each nine weeks grading period.